OpenKneeboard/OpenKneeboard/docs/troubleshooting/steamvr-or-openxr.md

 # Troubleshooting OpenXR or Legacy SteamVR API (OpenVR) Issues

+## If you have a Varjo headset and are using Varjo Base v1.4 or above

+Varjo Base v1.4 [have a bug](https://github.com/OpenKneeboard/OpenKneeboard/issues/698) which makes OpenKneeboard invisible or appear in an extremely incorrect position for some users.
+Downgrade Varjo Base to v1.3 or below.
+Varjo are aware of the issue.

 ## If you using the legacy SteamVR API but the game supports OpenXR

 If the game supports OpenXR without using OpenComposite, use OpenXR instead.
 OpenComposite is unsupported.